Benjamin Brandreth: Brandreth's Pills

 The Brandreth Pill Factory complex was added to the National Register of Historic Places in 1980.

 Although his pills sold well to the public, they were described by medical experts and skeptics as an example of quackery.
-Brandeth and his pills are mentioned in Dan King's book Quackery Unmasked (1858).
+Brandreth and his pills are mentioned in Dan King's book Quackery Unmasked (1858).
 Historian James Harvey Young has noted that Brandreth convinced "his dupes to swallow his pills as fast and as rapidly as they would their dinner" and deluded them with "the merest twaddle of medical language that ever made the ignorant gape, or the educated cry 'bah!'"

 Other business interests

-A prominent businessman, Brandreth was among the original founders and was the first President of the Westchester County Savings Bank in Tarrytown NY.
-The bank was incorporated on 21 July 1853 and was merged into Federal First Fidelity Bank on 30 December 1993.
+A prominent businessman, Brandreth was among the original founders and was the first President of the Westchester County Savings Bank in Tarrytown, Westchester County, New York, in 1853.
 In 1857 he built the Brandreth Hotel near Canal and Broadway in New York City.

 Brandreth Park

-In 1851 Brandreth bought 26000 acre in the Adirondacks of New York State for 15 cents an acre establishing the first private preserve in the Adirondack Park becoming known as "Brandreth Park".
-The Park remains in the family today and incorporates a number of cabins and cottages in a preserved wilderness setting.
+In 1851 Brandreth bought 26000 acre in the Adirondacks of New York State for 15 cents an acre, establishing the first private preserve in the Adirondack Park becoming known as "Brandreth Park".
+The park remains in the family's possession today and incorporates a number of cabins and cottages in a preserved wilderness setting.

 Political activities

-Brandreth was a prominent Democrat in Westchester County, New York and represented the district in the New York State Senate in 1850, 1851, 1858 and 1859.
+Brandreth was a prominent Democrat in Westchester County, New York, representing the district in the New York State Senate in 1850, 1851, 1858 and 1859.
 In 1856 he narrowly lost election to the United States Congress to John W. Ferdon.
-He was active in a number of Democratic State conventions.
+He was an active participant in a number of Democratic State Conventions.